ChistokhinSV/vaultwarden-ldap-sync/README.md

 | `LDAP_USERS_ONLY` | `false` | Revoke VaultWarden users not found in LDAP. |
 | `IGNORE_LDAPS_CERT` | `false` | Ignore invalid LDAPS cert. |
 | `LDAP_CA_FILE` | — | Custom CA bundle file path. |

+---

+### User Disable/Revoke & `LDAP_USERS_ONLY` Behaviour

+During each sync cycle, the application checks the status of users both in LDAP and Vaultwarden:
+- **Disabled in LDAP:** If a user is found to be disabled in LDAP (according to the configured attribute and values), their access in Vaultwarden will be revoked.
+- **Re-enabled in LDAP:** If a previously disabled Vaultwarden user becomes enabled in LDAP again, their access will be restored in Vaultwarden.
+- **LDAP_USERS_ONLY:** When this variable is set to `true`, any users present in Vaultwarden but not found as active in LDAP will be revoked automatically.
+This ensures that only users managed by LDAP retain access.

+This approach guarantees that Vaultwarden access is always consistent with the authoritative LDAP directory, supporting both revocation and restoration of users as their status changes in LDAP.
 | **Safety** |||
 | `PREVENT_SELF_LOCK` | `true` | Never revoke the account whose client id/secret is used for sync. |